Ask Matt: A Short ‘Dancing’ Season, an Ageless ‘Victoria,’ ‘Walking Dead,’ ‘Americans’ Endgame Theories

 Matt Roush: Rest easy.
 All of these will be back next season, as will the majority of the network’s many procedurals.
 The only current CBS dramas still sweating it out are recent midseason returnees Elementary and Code Black, the new and needs-improvement Instinct, and (to my surprise) Scorpion and Criminal Minds (the latter almost certainly a shoo-in).

-'Criminal Minds': Kirsten Vangsness & Joe Mantegna on the Finale, Renewal Chances & Real-Life Impact
+'Criminal Minds': Kirsten Vangsness & Joe Mantegna Talk Finale, Season 14 & the Show's Real-Life Impact

 Question: On a recent episode of Who Wants to be a Millionaire, Chris Harrison mentioned that he is only 4 feet, 11 inches tall.
 Is this true or was he joking? — Carol